Dyalog/pynapl/README.md

-# APL-Python bridge
+# Py'n'APL: APL-Python interface

-This is a bridge between Dyalog APL and Python.
+This is an interface between Dyalog APL and Python.
 It allows Python code to be accessed from APL, and vice versa.

 #### Requirements: